diommsantos/Gx64Sync/README.md

 -------------------------------------------------------------------------------

 # Features
-* Fast and fully async
+* Fast and fully asynchronous
 * Allows for synchronization of adresses in both ways (sync addresses from Ghidra to x64Dbg and from x64Dbg to Ghidra)
 * Easily extensible, see DEV.md
+* and much more...

 # Usage